vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - Behaviors: capabilities or restrictions that can apply to a token.
 - Behavior-Groups: a bundle of behaviors that are frequently used together.
 - Property-Sets: a defined property(s) that if applied a token can be queried against and support a value for.
-- Token-Templates: a composition of other artifacts brought together to create a token template and classification.
+- Token-Templates: a composition of other artifacts brought together to create a token template, classification and a detailed specification.
-- Token-Definitions: a definition based off a template that provides specific details completing the token definition.

 Artifacts themselves are just a set of files that share a common set of metadata and consistency for defining the artifact type.
 Artifacts are covered in more detail later in this document and in [taxonomy artifacts](taxonomy-artifact-format.md).